Venice resident is 2020 Thomas Paine Award winner

-More than 200 people attended the largest ever Florida Veterans for Common Sense annual celebration of founding patriot, Thomas Paine’s birthday, on Saturday, Feb.
+More than 200 people attended the largest-ever Florida Veterans for Common Sense annual celebration of founding patriot, Thomas Paine’s birthday, Feb.
 8 at the IMG Academy Golf Club in Bradenton.

 Music was provided by the Herb Silverstein Jazz Trio.

-The party celebrated the legacy of Founding Father and veteran Thomas Paine.
-His short book, “Common Sense,” changed the American rebellion into a revolution for political independence and outlined our American form of government.
+The party celebrated the legacy of founding father and veteran Thomas Paine.
+His short book, “Common Sense,” changed the American rebellion into a revolution for political independence and outlined the American form of government.

 General George Washington requested Paine write the Crisis Papers and ordered them read to the troops after the defeat at New York.
 Paine’s stirring words, “These are the times that try men’s souls…” lifted the troops’ moral and turned the tide toward victory.
 As the founders acknowledged, “Without the pen of Paine, Washington would have wielded his sword in vain.”